haski333/LuaPipe/README.md

 local RedeemCodePipe = LuaPipe:GetPipe("RedeemCode") -- Gets a pipe created by the server by a name

 Redeem.MouseButton1Click:Connect(function() -- Event when reedem button is clicked
-    RedeemCodePipe:Send(CodeTextBox.Text) --Calls pipe and sends arguments to the reciever end)
+    RedeemCodePipe:Send(CodeTextBox.Text) --Calls pipe and sends arguments to the receiver end)
 ```
 ## Server Example